-As we prepare children for adult life we will ensure that they have life skills in PSHE, ICT and communication which will empower them to take up a responsible and life fulfilling role in the community.
+As we prepare children for adult life we will ensure that they have life skills in PSHE, Computing and communication which will empower them to take up a responsible and life fulfilling role in the community.

 The context of our English programme has been altered to accommodate the changes in the new curriculum.
 This means that there is more emphasis on reading for pleasure and reading will be taught through a Phonics programme.
 Drama has been reinstated as a statutory requirement and children will engage in learning and reciting poetry off by heart.
 There will also be greater expectations in the learning of Grammar and Punctuation.